begemot57/transformation-advisor/README.md

 # transformation-advisor
-Public repo to hold only the license for the Transformation Advisor Operator, so no wicked proposal submitted
+This repository holds only the license for IBM Transformation Advisor